AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/exception_usage/exu04_prove_absence_of_run-time_exceptions.rst

 they are allowed to be raised.

 The restriction No_Exceptions can be used with pragma Restrictions to enforce this approach.
-Specifically, the restriction ensures that "raise" statements and exception handlers do not appear in the source code and that language-defined checks are not emitted by the compiler.
+Specifically, the restriction ensures that :ada:`raise` statements and exception handlers do not appear in the source code and that language-defined checks are not emitted by the compiler.
 However, a run-time check performed automatically by the hardware is permitted because it typically cannot be prevented.
 An example of such a check would be traps on invalid